AyuubMohamud/Biriq/rtl/frontend/frontend.md

 Also detected here are ECALL and EBREAK, which are translated into the appropriate exception code.

-Another type of instruction detected in the decode stage is move eliminations.
+Another type of instruction detected in the decode stage are move eliminations.
 These are encoded in RISC-V as

 `addi rd, rs1, 0`